castacks/WIT-UAS-Dataset/README.md

-# WIT UAS Dataset
+# WIT-UAS: A Wildland-fire Infrared Thermal Dataset to Detect Crew Assets From Aerial Views

 ## About

 ![about](./figures/about.png)

-- This dataset contains bounding box annotated Wildland-fire Infrared Thermal (WIT) images for crew assets detection with Unmanned Aerial Systems (UAS), it is captured during prescribed burns
+- This dataset contains bounding box annotated Wildland-fire Infrared Thermal (WIT) images for crew assets detection with Unmanned Aerial Systems (UAS).
+It is captured during prescribed burns.
+The associated paper can be found [here](https://arxiv.org/pdf/2312.09159.pdf).

 - [Available Labels](./dataset.classes)